Oakville Knee Replacement Surgery:

-One of the most common surgeries seen at Glen Abbey Physiotherapy in Oakville are total knee replacements (TKR), also known as total knee arthroplasties (TKA).
-This surgery is common for individuals that live a very active lifestyle; whether it be playing golf, soccer, racquet sports or any other knee dominant activities, or alternatively, those who suffer from osteoarthritis.
+One of the most common surgeries seen at Glen Abbey Physiotherapy in Oakville are total knee replacements (TKR), also can be known as total knee arthroplasties (TKA).
+This surgery is common for individuals that live a very active lifestyle; whether it be playing golf, soccer, racquet sports or any other knee dominant activities.
+Alternatively, those who suffer from osteoarthritis will potentially have this surgery too.
 In this blog our Oakville physiotherapist will outline some indications for surgery, what the surgery involves, what the treatment protocol is in-hospital and most importantly, what you can expect from your outpatient physiotherapists to help you reach a full recovery.

 TKR: Before Surgery